 In addition to enforcement of its institutional policies, the University abides by and enforces (with the assistance of local law enforcement) Connecticut State laws and local ordinances pertaining to the use, consumption, possession, sale, and distribution of alcoholic beverages and illegal drugs.
 Due to the potentially negative effect on academic performance, health, personal relationships, and safety, the University is concerned about alcohol abuse and illegal drug use.
 The University provides alcohol education programs, on-campus counseling services, and referrals to off-campus counseling and treatment programs.

-For additional information please contact your HRD representative or refer to Appendix B of this ASR.
 Questions about this policy should be directed to the Executive Director of Human Resources Development at 860.768.4666.
+For additional information please contact your departments HRD representative.

 REPORTING CONDUCT OF CONCERN